MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfclistctrl-class.md

 ### Remarks

-By default, this method returns NULL.
+By default, this method returns `NULL`.
 All of the cells in a list control have the same font.
 Override this method to provide different fonts for different cells.

-## <a name="ongetcelltextcolor"></a> CMFCListCtrl::OnGetCellTextColor
+## <a name="ongetcelltextcolor"></a> `CMFCListCtrl::OnGetCellTextColor`

 The framework calls this method when it must determine the text color of an individual cell.